boTimPact/Raytracing/README.md

 _English version_
 ## This project was created as part of the GTAT1 Game Technology & Interactive Systems: Ray Tracing course.

-In the practical part of the course, the material learned had to be implemented.
+In the practical part of the course, the material learned had to be implemented in an own ray tracer.
-This included:
+Covered Topics:
 - Image generation through ray tracing
 - Basic camera function
 - Light sources